mpn01/faceit-lastmatch-bot/README.md

-# FACEIT match stats BOT
+# FACEIT last match stats BOT

 This BOT, written in Python, sends a discord message to certain channel with info about your last CS:GO match on FACEIT.